-- a.
-Degree of Contagion: If the failure/default of an entity is expected to create widespread cash flow issues across industries and firms (for example in case of insurance agencies and banks) or leads to a loss of public confidence that may adversely impact business environment, the expected support by the state/central government would be higher. - b.
-Socio-Politico-Economic Implications of Default: If the failure of an entity results in loss of economic, social or political functioning of the state due to: - Number of employees of the entity along with the degree of unionisation amongst them - Political pressure arising out of the scope of possible failure of the entity - Amount of foreign currency debt default of which may impact the inflow of foreign investments across the sector - Any other significant social, political or economic impact - c.
+- b.
+Socio-Politico-Economic Implications of Default: If the failure of an entity results in loss of economic, social or political functioning of the state due to factors like - Large employee base of the entity and social disruption likely from potential loss of employment following the corporate failure - Default on existing debt may impact the future flow of investments - Impact on Public Perception: Acuité believes that if the state government believes that a default will have significant implications for the state's credibility it will ensure timely distress support to avoid a default and maintain public confidence. - c.
 Impact on Public Perception: Acuité believes that if the default of an entity results in the loss of confidence with the government or increases the scope of geo-political unrest or political instability in the legislature, the government is more likely to extend support to it in order to prevent default and maintain public confidence. - d.
-Posture of the Government: The posture of the government is determined by two things:

-- Stated Posture: The government may create a structured obligation via an unconditional guarantee or a debt service repayment arrangement put in place externally or by other modes such as a letter of comfort, undertaking among others that can be factored in while arriving at the final rating. - Implied Posture: The government support may be implicit wherein there exists public perception of such support thereby making it necessary for the government to avert any failure/default in order to maintain public confidence.
+Posture of the Government: The posture of the government is determined by two things: - Stated Posture: The government may create a structured obligation via an unconditional guarantee or a debt service repayment arrangement put in place externally or by other modes such as a letter of comfort, undertaking among others that can be factored in while arriving at the final rating. - Implied Posture: The government support may be implicit wherein there exists public perception of such support thereby making it necessary for the government to avert any failure/default in order to maintain public confidence.